SebastianRokholt/Soccer-Predictions/README.md

 which was used for the final predictions at the end of the project.
 These predictions were submitted to the INF161 course's [Kaggle contest](https://www.kaggle.com/c/inf161-innforing-i-data-science-2021/overview).

 ## The Process
-**Part 1: Preparations**
+**Part 1: Preparations** <br>
 Data inspection, cleaning and wrangling.
-Feature engineering and some simple visualisations.
+Feature engineering and some simple visualisations.<br>
-**Part 2: Modelling**
+**Part 2: Modelling** <br>
 Exploratory data analysis and machine learning modelling.
-Evaluations and predictions on the 2020 data.
+Evaluations and predictions on the 2020 data.<br>
-**Part 3: Implementation**
+**Part 3: Implementation** <br>
-Creating a simple Flask application for the model, where a user can enter two Toppserien teams and receive a predicted match outcome.
+Creating a simple Flask application for the model, where a user can enter two Toppserien teams and receive a predicted match outcome.<br>

 ## Repository Content